 Pogled Newspaper, February 04, 1991, Vilnius.
 The special envoy for Duma newspaper, Maxim Behar, reports from Vilnius, Lithuania.

-VILNIUS, February 04- When I left for Vilnius, everything was calm.
+VILNIUS, February 04- Everything was calm when I left for Vilnius.
 Even suspiciously calm.
 It was already known that there was a National Salvation Committee.
 However, no one knew who the members were.
 And to this day, no one knows.
 Only everyone guesses.

 The characteristic midnight mist had spread over Warsaw.
-It was well past midnight on January 13, and when, already in the car, I reached for the ice button on the radio, a terribly long and sad song by Pink Floyd exploded.
-It said, “On the turning away"
+It was well past midnight on January 13, and when, already in the car, I reached for the ice button on the radio, a long and sad song by Pink Floyd exploded.
+It said, “On the turning away.”

-By a strange analogy, this is exactly what happened during the 10 days I spent in Vilnius.
+By a strange analogy, this happened during the 10 days I spent in Vilnius.
 I decided that nothing else should interest me.

 Except for one thing.
 The truth.
 As I saw it on the streets of the Lithuanian capital, in the corridors of the barricaded parliament, in the bus and trolleybus, at the bus stop, in the pub, in the dormitories on Baltupe Street, where Gintaras and Raimondas had sheltered me…

-That’s why I’m making the obligatory reservation right now — this is the truth I saw.
-Subjective, but only possible to see these days.
-In fact, it makes perfect sense: let’s not forget that truth is always subjective.
-That’s why I write these paragraphs in the first person, singular.
+That’s why I’m making the obligatory reservation now — this is the truth I saw.
+Subjective but only possible to see these days.
+It makes perfect sense: let’s not forget that truth is always personal.
+That’s why I write these paragraphs in the first person singular.

-The name of Rasa Maria (much later she turned out to be a charming 20-year-old Lithuanian woman, who even in these wartimes made the security guards turn to her at the buffet) was given to me by Lithuanian MP Cieslak Okincic.
-He happened to be in Warsaw and in the ten seconds he devoted to me, he managed to tell me this name and phone number.
+The name of Rasa Maria (much later, she turned out to be a charming 20-year-old Lithuanian woman, who, even in these wartimes, made the security guards turn to her at the buffet) was given to me by Lithuanian MP Cieslak Okincic.
+He happened to be in Warsaw, and in the ten seconds he devoted to me, he told me his name and phone number.

-I arrived in Vilnius at a time when, according to Polish Radio, there was to be a curfew and the army was authorized to shoot “meat".
+I arrived in Vilnius at a time when, according to Polish Radio, there was to be a curfew, and the army was authorized to shoot “meat.”
 Later, all this turned out to be hyperbole.
-Due to the common border, common problems, and fears of the unknown, the Polish media dramatized a little extra.
-But no one knew if all this would really turn into endless drama.
+Due to the shared border, problems, and fears of the unknown, the Polish media dramatized a little extra.
+But no one knew if all this would turn into endless drama.
 And still, no one knows.

 I did not have more than 30 rubles in my pocket.
 All else was confiscated at the border.
-The applications, the documents confirming that I possessed them legally did not help.
-I was not shocked so much by the helplessness and humiliation, but rather by the way they were instilled in me.
-Every country in Europe set as a condition to show that you have something to live on; in the Soviet Union it was just the opposite.
-The young customs officer reassured me with the words: “What are you worried about now, you have 10 dollars, on the black market in Vilnius it is 300 rubles.
+The applications and the documents confirming that I possessed them legally did not help.
+I was not shocked so much by the helplessness and humiliation but rather by how they were instilled in me.
+Every European country set a condition to show you have something to live on; in the Soviet Union, it was just the opposite.
+The young customs officer reassured me with the words: “What are you worried about now?
+You have 10 dollars; on the black market in Vilnius, it is 300 rubles.
 You will be fine… ‘‘

-In the first parking lot, I call Rasa-Maria, a cold voice tells me she’s gone.
-“You can’t come to us now, the parliament is completely surrounded, call tomorrow or maybe another day.”
+In the first parking lot, I call Rasa-Maria, and a cold voice tells me she’s gone.
+“You can’t come to us now; the parliament is surrounded; call tomorrow or maybe another day.”

-I insisted, I promised, I begged — I had to hand over my first few lines to the editor.
-Then the metallic voice across from me answered briefly, “Write a number, you’ll be looking for Lima,” and hung up.
+I insisted I promised, I begged — I had to hand over my first few lines to the editor.
+Then the metallic voice across me answered briefly, “Write a number; you’ll be looking for Lima,” and hung up.
 Lima turned out to be tired and with insomnia as a graduate student in a dormitory on Gediminas Avenue, just a hundred meters from the parliament.
-It was because of this proximity that I had to jump through the courtyard, climb a high fence, enter through the back entrance.
+Because of this proximity, I had to jump through the courtyard, climb a high fence, and enter through the back entrance.

 Anyway.
-In those days in Lithuania the mess was total.
-However, from the dormitory I easily contacted my colleague in Moscow, from where he has already handed over the modest thirty lines to Sofia.
-I took a break and only then realized - 20 meters from “Gedimino” passed tanks and armored personnel carriers, the girls were nine, and the beds in the room - two, still no one knew if there was a curfew or it's just a rumor.
-It was just before midnight, there were no stars in the sky.
+In those days in Lithuania, the mess was total.
+However, from the dormitory, I quickly contacted my colleague in Moscow, who had already handed over the modest thirty lines to Sofia.
+I took a break and realized that 20 meters from “Gedimino” passed tanks and armored personnel carriers; the girls were nine, and the beds in the room were two.
+Still, no one knew if there was a curfew or if it was just a rumor.
+It was just before midnight; there were no stars in the sky.

 Not one.
-The young boy next to me asked me something in Lithuanian, I replied with a shrug and because he saw my big travel bag, he asked in Russian: “If you have nowhere to sleep, come with me, I thought of calling the radio to share my address, but now there is no point…’’ So that’s how we met with Raimondas Paksys, in his late 30s, deputy head of the legal department at Vilnius City Council.
-“It’s terribly dark,” I told him.
-“Oh, look what, in Vilnius the stars rise after midnight.
-Last night they fired just then — in the light.
+The young boy next to me asked me something in Lithuanian.
+I replied with a shrug, and because he saw my big travel bag, he asked in Russian: “If you have nowhere to sleep, come with me.
+I thought of calling the radio to share my address, but now there is no point…’’ So that’s how we met with Raimondas Paksys, in his late 30s, deputy head of the legal department at Vilnius City Council.
+“It’s dark,” I told him.
+“Oh, look what, the stars rise after midnight in Vilnius.
+Last night, they fired just then — in the light.
 I was there, we all had to see…”